joakin91/jt-personal/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+##Personal notes

+To create a new section:

+1. run `ng ng generate component <nameOfComponent>` to generate a component.
+1. Add it to the router `app-routing.module.ts`.
+1. If you want to add it to the menu add it to the menuItems array in the `app.component.ts` file.

+##Spec files

+No testing has been done, spec files need to be refactored and tests need to be implemented in the working flow.